Treatment of sepsis varies depending on the site and cause of the initial infection, the organs affected and the extent of any damage.

 If your sepsis is detected early enough and has not yet affected vital organs, it may be possible to treat the condition at home with antibiotic tablets.
 Most people who have sepsis detected at this stage will make a full recovery.

-If the sepsis is severe, or you develop septic shock, you will need emergency hospital treatment, usually in an intensive care unit (ICU).
-ICUs are able to support any affected body function, such as breathing or blood circulation, while the medical staff focus on treating the infection.
+If the sepsis is severe or you develop septic shock (when your blood pressure drops to a dangerously low level), you will need emergency hospital treatment and may require admission to an intensive care unit (ICU).
+ICUs are able to support any affected body functions, such as breathing or blood circulation, while the medical staff focus on treating the infection.

 Once a specific bacterium has been identified, a more 'focused' antibiotic can be used.
 This has the advantage of reducing the chance of the bacteria becoming resistant to antibiotics.

-They can help to increase blood pressure by stimulating the muscles involved in pumping blood around the body and constricting (narrowing) the blood vessels.
+These medications can help to increase blood pressure by stimulating the muscles involved in pumping blood around the body and constricting (narrowing) the blood vessels.

 - a blood transfusion

-- mechanical ventilation to help you breathe
+- mechanical ventilation (where a machine is used to help you breathe)

 dialysis (where a machine filters your blood to replicate the function of your kidneys)

 Management of sepsis after admission to hospital is popularly known as the ‘sepsis six’.
 This involves six elements, three treatments and three tests, which should be initiated by the medical team within an hour of diagnosis.